The Best 2018 Trucks Coming Our Way

 GM’s Canyonado twins practically resurrected the compact pickup truck market when they appeared a couple of years ago.
-Or at the very least gave it a much needed spark that should culminate in late 2018 when Ford Ranger returns and Jeep Wrangler pickup makes its debut.
-Both Chevrolet Colorado and GMC Canyon share the same underpinnings – much like their larger counterparts Silverado and Sierra.
-Differences between the two are correspondingly similar to those exhibited between their larger cousins.
+Or at the very least gave it a much needed spark that should culminate in late 2018 when the Ford Ranger returns and the Jeep Wrangler pickup makes its debut.
+Both the Chevrolet Colorado and GMC Canyon share the same underpinnings – much like their larger counterparts, the Silverado and Sierra.
+The differences between the two are correspondingly similar to those exhibited between their larger cousins.
 Colorado can be cheaper, while Canyon boasts somewhat more upscale interior.
 Otherwise, they’re largely the same apart from the fact that GMC doesn’t have a dedicated off-road package like Colorado’s ZR2.

 Categories: List Articles